MicrosoftDocs/Viva/Viva/engage/yammer-and-office-365-groups.md

 ## FAQ - Network eligibility

-### Q: I'm an admin, how do I know if my Yammer network is configured correctly and eligible for Microsoft 365 connected Yammer groups?
+### Q: I'm an admin, how do I know if my Viva Engage network is configured correctly and eligible for Microsoft 365 connected Viva Engage groups?

-A: In the Yammer admin center, go to **Network Admin** > **Security Settings**.
-In the **Microsoft 365 (previously known as Office 365) Connected Yammer Groups** section, the status for your network will show as **Enabled**.
+A: In the Viva Engage admin center, go to **Network Admin** > **Security Settings**.
+In the **Microsoft 365 (previously known as Office 365) Connected Viva Engage Groups** section, the status for your network will show as **Enabled**.

-### Q: Can I disable Microsoft 365 Yammer connected groups?
+### Q: Can I disable Microsoft 365 Viva Engage connected groups?

 A: No, but you can [Manage who can create Groups](/office365/admin/create-groups/manage-creation-of-groups).
 These restrictions don't apply to tenant admins.

-### Q: If I restrict who can create Microsoft 365 groups for my tenant, will the groups that restricted users create in Yammer be Microsoft 365 connected?
+### Q: If I restrict who can create Microsoft 365 groups for my tenant, will the groups that restricted users create in Viva Engage be Microsoft 365 connected?

 A: No. Groups created by people who you have restricted from creating Microsoft 365 groups won't be Microsoft 365 connected.

-### Q: If I have multiple Yammer networks that are mapped to Microsoft 365, will the Microsoft 365 connected Yammer groups work?
+### Q: If I have multiple Viva Engage networks that are mapped to Microsoft 365, will the Microsoft 365 connected Viva Engage groups work?

-A: No. The Microsoft 365 connected Yammer groups experience will work only for Office 365 tenant that is associated with a single Yammer network.
+A: No. The Microsoft 365 connected Viva Engage groups experience will work only for Office 365 tenant that is associated with a single Viva Engage network.
 See [Network migration: Consolidate multiple Yammer networks](../configure-your-yammer-network/consolidate-multiple-yammer-networks.md) for information on how to consolidate your Yammer networks.
 This  is required for all Yammer networks as of October 16, 2018.

 ### Q: I don't want my existing groups to get connected to Microsoft 365.
 Can I turn this off?